Imran blames ex-army chief for fabricating economic crisis - ExBulletin

 He insisted the crises were “deliberately manufactured”.

 “It’s not a natural crisis.
-All people [in the government] hope to get money from Saudi Arabia and China,” Khan said, adding that the leaders in Geneva had asked the international community to provide them with funds in relation to the devastation caused by environmental changes. , reported The News.
+All people [in the government] hope to get money from Saudi Arabia and China,” Khan said, adding that the leaders in Geneva had asked the international community to provide them with funds in relation to the devastation caused by environmental changes. , it has been reported.
+IANS

 |